This is the multi-page printable view of this section. Click here to print.

 2. Find the PR you want to stop ignoring.

-3. Click into the PR Summary to open the PR Details view.
+3. Use the PR Summary context menu or click into the PR Summary to open the PR Details view.

 4. Press the Stop Ignoring button.